fsquillace/junest/README.md

 ## Cannot use AUR repository ##

-> **Q**: Why do I get the following error when I try to install a package with yaourt?
+> **Q**: Why do I get the following error when I try to install a package with yogurt?

     Cannot find the gzip binary required for compressing man and info pages.

 > **A**: JuNest comes with a very basic number of packages.
-> In order to install packages using yaourt you may need to install the package group **base-devel**
+> In order to install packages using yogurt you may need to install the package group **base-devel**
 > that contains all the essential packages for compiling source code (such as gcc, make, patch, etc):

     #> pacman -S base-devel